vegaprotocol/specs/protocol/0013-ACCT-accounts.md

   - The balance can only be delegated to Validators (<a name="0013-ACCT-015" href="#0013-ACCT-015">0013-ACCT-015</a>)
   - The balance cannot be traded, or used as margin, or transferred, or withdrawn (<a name="0013-ACCT-016" href="#0013-ACCT-016">0013-ACCT-016</a>)
   - Delegated stake remains in the trader's staking account (<a name="0013-ACCT-017" href="#0013-ACCT-017">0013-ACCT-017</a>)

+### Network treasury

+- It is possible to transfer funds from a Vega general account to the network treasury account by specifying the `0` address and appropriate account type. (<a name="0013-ACCT-026" href="#0013-ACCT-026">0013-ACCT-026</a>)

+### Global rewards account

+- It is possible to deposit funds from Ethereum directly into the global rewards account by specifying the `0` Vega address. (<a name="0013-ACCT-027" href="#0013-ACCT-027">0013-ACCT-027</a>)
+- It is possible to transfer funds from a Vega general account to the global rewards account by specifying the `0` address and appropriate account type. (<a name="0013-ACCT-028" href="#0013-ACCT-028">0013-ACCT-028</a>)